Poolitzer/poolitzer.github.io/_pages/starting.md

 start()
 ```

-While you need to choose a short name in the beginng (No visitor of you post will see it, its just a name for you.
+While you need to choose a short name in the beginning (no visitor of you post will see it, its just a name for you.
 If you manage several accounts, it may be helpful so you can distinguish them.
 Otherwise, you are free to choose a random sequel of letters).

 If you are curious what happens here, it has an own page in this documentary, here: start-Link.
 How do I do this, btw?

-## Next steps
+## Create a page

 You probably want to create a page.
 You can do this via this command:

 ```
-from dreamgraph import create_page
+from dreamgraph import start, create_page

-client.create_page
+client = start()

+client.create_page((title='Test', content=[{'tag': 'p', 'children': ['Hello world']}])
 ```

+Let's take a look at what we did here:

+###